Albuquerque International Sunport: History

 Albuquerque was first served by two private airports.
 The Albuquerque Airport, later known as Oxnard Field, opened in 1928, and the West Mesa Airport, later known as the TWA airport, opened in 1929.
 The first airlines to serve the airports were Transcontinental Air Transport (TAT), Western Air Express (WAE), and Mid Continent Air Express, all inaugurating service in 1929.
 At first the airlines operated from the Albuquerque Airport but within the first year had moved to the West Mesa Airport where they stayed for most of the 1930s decade.
 TAT and WAE merged in 1930 to form Transcontinental and Western Air (TWA).
 Mid Continent Air Express' service was replaced by Varney Speed Lines in 1934.
 Three years later Varney changed its name to Continental Airlines.

-In 1935 it was suggested that the city build a new public airport using Works Progress Administration money.
+In 1935, it was suggested that the city build a new public airport using Works Progress Administration money.
 Having secured US$520,500 in funding, Governor Clyde Tingley broke ground for the project on February 28, 1937.
-Albuquerque Municipal Airport opened in 1939 with two paved runways, a Pueblo Style terminal building designed by Ernest Blumenthal, and a massive hangar designed to accommodate the new Boeing 307 Stratoliner operated by TWA.
+Albuquerque Municipal Airport opened in 1939 with two paved runways, a Pueblo Style terminal building designed by Ernest Blumenthal, and a large hangar designed to accommodate the new Boeing 307 Stratoliner operated by TWA.
 TWA became Trans World Airlines in 1946.
 Within two years after the airport opened, the Albuquerque Army Air Base was constructed to the east.
 This facility later became Kirtland Air Force Base and still shares the runways and other facilities with the commercial operations of the airport today.
 Monarch Airlines came to Albuquerque in 1947 then merged with other carriers to become Frontier Airlines in 1950.
-Pioneer Airlines began service in 1948 and merged into Continental Airlines in 1955.
+Pioneer Air Lines began service in 1948 and merged into Continental Airlines in 1955.
 TWA, the largest of the carriers serving Albuquerque, introduced the first jet service in 1961 using the Boeing 707.
 The airport was renamed Albuquerque Sunport on April 17, 1963.
-In late 1963, Trans Texas Airways (later becoming Texas International Airlines) began service rounding out the first four carriers to serve the airport prior to the airline deregulation act of 1978.
+In late 1963, Trans Texas Airways (later becoming Texas International Airlines) began service, rounding out the first four carriers to serve the airport prior to the airline deregulation act of 1978.
 Several smaller commuter airlines also served the airport over the years including Ross Aviation.

 The present terminal was designed by William E. Burk Jr. It is built just east of the original terminal and opened on November 12, 1965.
 At first the terminal had eight gates, four at the main building and another four at a small satellite building to the south connected by a tunnel.
 None of the gates had jetbridges.
 The airport gained international status in 1971 and was renamed the Albuquerque International Airport on September 17, 1971.